 It is recommended that you consult the catalog at the university to which you plan to transfer for specific requirements regarding the courses that can be taken at Pearl River Community College.
 Students planning to transfer to one of the eight Mississippi public four-year institutions are encouraged to utilize the Mississippi Articulation and Transfer Tool (MATT).
 MATT is located online at mattransfertool.com and will provide students with the exact plan for the first two years of any degree offered at one of the public four-year institutions.
 Following are suggested courses from which students may select depending on selected majors.

 Accounting

-ACC 2213 Principles of Accounting I ACC 2223 Principles of Accounting II ECO 2113 Principles of Macroeconomics
+ACC 2213 Principles of Accounting I ECO 2123 Principles of Microeconomics